apple/ccs-caldavtester/README.txt

 		executed multiple times by setting the 'count' attribute to a value greater than 1.
 Timing information about the test can be printed out by setting the 'stats' attribute to 'yes'.

+		ELEMENT <require-feature>
+			set of features.

+			ELEMENT <feature>
+				feature that server has to support for this test to run.

 	ELEMENT <request>